-If the Braille printer’s primary use is for limited personal use or short-run light production, then a lightweight desktop printer is probably more than sufficient for your needs.
-This type of printer can easily accommodate a duty cycle of an hour or two per day.
-However, if you require a printer to run multiple hours per day, five days per week, or even two shifts five days per week, then a Braillo production rated machine is required to provide adequate service.
+If the Braille printer’s primary use is for limited personal use or short-run light production, then a lightweight desktop braille printer is probably more than sufficient for your needs.
+This type of braille printer can easily accommodate a duty cycle of an hour or two per day.
+However, if you require a printer to run multiple hours per day, five days per week, or even two shifts five days per week, then a Braillo production rated braille embosser is required to provide adequate service.

 Quality of the Braille printer:

-Braillo printers are custom made, by hand, using state of the art manufacturing techniques.
+Braillo braille printers are precision made, using state of the art manufacturing techniques.
 The finest grade metal is hand-machined to exact tolerances and then assembled at our facility in Stjordal, Norway.
 Component parts that are either manufactured in-house, or custom made by CE approved suppliers, further guarantee the quality of the finished product.

 We would be pleased to provide you with a list of references.

 Quality of the Braille:

 Braillo braille is known as the “benchmark” for which all Braille printers are measured against.
 It consistently produces the highest quality Braille available.
 Consistent height and precise alignment allows for a perfectly formed Braille dot and Braille cell, facilitating easier reading.

 The European Commission, National Library Service (U.S. Library of Congress), BANA and other governing agencies across the world have strict guidelines regarding Braille quality and printed braille dot height of .48mm or above.
 Many Braille printers do not meet these specifications – be sure to request samples of the printed braille output of any printer which you are considering to purchase, to ensure it meets your requirements.
 The dots should all be the same height, with equal spacing, and in the correct position.
 See how important braille formatting and dot height standards are here

 We are happy to provide printed braille samples that are produced on the specific Braillo embosser you are interested in purchasing.